Grange Park Opera

 ACT 2

 Pinkerton has been recalled to America.
-Butterfly and the faithful Suzuki are still living in the house.
-They have little money but Butterfly refuses to believe that Pinkerton has deserted her and tells Suzuki he will one day return.
+Butterfly and her maid, Suzuki, have little money but Butterfly refuses to believe that Pinkerton has deserted her.
+One day he will return.

-Sharpless and Goro arrive to tell Butterfly that Pinkerton’s ship is due to arrive in Nagasaki that very day.
-Butterfly is ecstatic and Sharpless cannot bring himself to tell her the remainder of the message.
-In the passing years, Goro has been trying to marry her off to various suitors – including the wealthy Yamadori.
-She has refused all proposals, believing Pinkerton will return.
+Sharpless and Goro arrive with news: Pinkerton’s ship will arrive in Nagasaki that very day.
+Butterfly is ecstatic.
+Sharpless cannot bring himself to tell her any more.
+Over the years, Goro has been trying to marry Butterfly off to various suitors but she refuses them.

-Sharpless tries again to deliver the rest of Pinkerton’s letter to Butterfly and to persuade her to accept Yamadori.
-She brings in her child — Pinkerton’s child – of whose existence neither Sharpless nor Pinkerton had any knowledge.
-Sharpless leaves, promising to tell Pinkerton about his child.
+Sharpless tries again to deliver the rest of Pinkerton’s letter and presses Butterfly to accept Yamadori, who is rich.
+She brings in her child — Pinkerton’s child.
+They are shocked.
+Sharpless promises to tell Pinkerton.

 Goro has spread rumours that Butterfly has a fatherless child.
-She is angry and hears the harbour cannon signalling the arrival of a ship.
-She tells Suzuki to decorate the house to celebrate Pinkerton’s arrival and puts on her wedding dress to wait for her husband.
+She hears the harbour cannon signalling the ship’s arrival of a ship and tells Suzuki to decorate the house.
+She puts on her wedding dress, waiting for her husband.

 Dawn the following day

-Suzuki persuades Butterfly to sleep after their all-night vigil.
 Sharpless arrives with Pinkerton and his American wife.
-Sharpless wants Suzuki to help break the news to Butterfly that Pinkerton is married; together they must secure the child’s future.
+Sharpless wants Suzuki to help break the news to Butterfly that Pinkerton is married.
 Pinkerton cannot pluck up the courage to face Butterfly.
-The men leave it to Suzuki to tell her the truth.
+They leave it to Suzuki to tell her the truth.

 Tickets